iyre/critter-tracker/README.md

 * Click rows to mark as caught
 * Toggle buttons at the top to hide creatures that have been completed or aren't currently available.
 * Switch between nothern/southern hemispheres and lists of fish/bugs. *These buttons display the current mode.*
-* Click the date to set a custom date/time to match your game.
+* Click the clock to set a custom date/time to match your game.
+* Sort the list using the column headers.

 ## To Do
 - [X] fish collection